Imran4424/Machine-Learning-Models/README.md

 The Polynomial Regression Model is a special case of multiple linear regression in which the coefficients are all linear, but the independent variable x is an nth-degree polynomial.

-In Polynomial Regression Model, the relationship between independent(input) variable and dependent(output) variable is not linear.
-Simple and Multiple Linear Regression models are best fit for straight line.
-But when the relationships between independent and dependent variables is better represented by a curve, Polynomial Regression Model is a better choice than previously discussed linear regression models.
+In a Polynomial Regression Model, the relationship between the independent(input) variable and dependent(output) variable is not linear.
+Simple and Multiple Linear Regression models are best suited for straight lines.
+But when the relationships between independent and dependent variables are better represented by a curve, the Polynomial Regression Model is a better choice than previously discussed linear regression models.

 Now a question can in our head, Can you call Polynomial Regresstion Model a Linear Regression Model since the input variables are n-degree polynomials?
 Yes, We can call Polynomial Regression Model a Linear Regression Model since the coefficients are all linear.